Top Tools Health Coaches Use to Feel Good

 When Patty’s mind feels frazzled, she also looks to become more conscious about what’s at the core of her spinning mind.
 She then asks herself “What is this truly about?”
 This simple question allows her to peel back the layers and focus on what actually needs attention vs. flapping her proverbial arms in fifteen directions.

-Health Coach MJ also shared a number of powerful and proven techniques.
+Executive health Coach MJ also shared a number of powerful and proven techniques.
 She says,

 “Sometimes we just need a good cry”.